Darmator/IMDB_Sentiment_Analysis/README.md

 1-Keras| A Bidirectional LSTM network (CuDNNLSTM optimized for GPUs) with an embedding layer | Acc: ~0.87

-2-Scikit-learn| A LogisticRegression classifier with a tf-idf encoding on the text| Acc: ~0.89
+2-Scikit-learn| A LogisticRegression classifier with a tf-idf encoding | Acc: ~0.89